 Artist: Otto Steinert (German, 1915–1978)

 Medium: Gelatin silver print

-Credit Line: Purchase, The Horace W. Goldsmith Foundation Gift through Joyce and Robert Menschel, 1991
+Credit Line: Purchase, The Horace W. Goldsmith Foundation Gift, through Joyce and Robert Menschel, 1991

 Rights and Reproduction: © Marlis Steinert, Thônex

-The communities of avant-garde artists that had flourished in Europe during the 1920s and early '30s were all but destroyed by World War II.
+The communities of avant-garde artists that had flourished in Europe during the 1920s and early 1930s were all but destroyed by World War II.
 It was not until the late 1940s that an innovative style returned to photography in Germany, largely through the efforts of the medical-doctor-turned-photographer Otto Steinert, founder of the Subjective Photography movement.
-Rather than exploring external realities, the Subjective photographers investigated the complexities of the individual inner state.
+Rather than exploring external realities, the Subjective Photographers investigated the complexities of the individual inner state.
 They retained many of the experimental techniques practiced at the Bauhaus before the war but worked in a darker, edgier style exemplified by disorienting and expressionistic works, such as this hallucinatory view of a silhouetted figure moving swiftly through a shadowy urban landscape that evokes the dream world of the subconscious.